Jayrrm/digital-writing-folio/class-exercises.md

 Google Drive is a storage tool I use consistently on large projects, such as a novel, to back my work up regularly.
 I use this instead of OneDrive because I don't like how you cannot easily make space on one's laptop.
 Google Drive is easy because I can drop it all into a local folder, and it will update automatically online.

+In terms of techniques, I find notebook writing particularly helpful when it comes to editing and idea generation.
+I like to break sentences down when editing to make them as neat and economical as possible, and quickly jot ideas down and solve problems on paper too.
+I find it a bit more portable this way, too, so no matter where I am, I can whip it out and get a few things down.

 #### ***How do these tools shape the way you write (e.g. constrain the way you write or facilitate your writing)?***

 As I mentioned above, all of these tools help me organise and find things with ease.
 This is absolutely necessary to me writing, because any impediment on my focus can mean I lose a rhythm I've found to the story.